jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Monitor Metrics.md

 # Input Parameters <a name="input"></a>
  - `api_server_id`(str) - The Azure Tenant API Server Instance ID saved in Device.
  - `azure_resource_uri`(str) - The resource identifier for the Azure resource whose metrics are to be fetched.
- - `params[optional]`(dic) - A dictionary containing additional URL parameters to use when calling the Azure monitor metrics API.
+ - `params`(dic) - A dictionary containing additional URL parameters to use when calling the Azure monitor metrics API.
 For a complete list of available metrics for each Azure resource, please reference to Microsoft document: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported
  - `api_version[optional]`(str) - The API version to use for the Azure monitor metrics API.
 This is a string value.
 This parameter is optional and defaults to None.

 # Output <a name="output"></a>